gokhankrbg/Deep_Learning_based_fMRI_denosing/README.md

 # Deep Learning for fMRI Denoising: A Comparative Analysis of 3D U-Net Attention and Wasserstein GAN Architectures for fMRI Denoising

-This repository contains the official implementation for the Master's project "Deep Learning Based fMRI Denoising", comparing 3D U-Net Attention and 3DWGAN architectures.
+This repository contains the official implementation for the medical imaging project "Deep Learning Based fMRI Denoising", comparing 3D U-Net Attention and 3DWGAN architectures.
 This study systematically develops and refines these models to enhance the signal-to-noise ratio (SNR) in functional Magnetic Resonance Imaging (fMRI) data.

 ---

-## 📖 Table of Contents
+## Table of Contents
 - [Project Overview](#-project-overview)
 - [Methodology and Architectures](#-methodology-and-architectures)
   - [Common Data Pipeline](#common-data-pipeline)